00deadkey/DosebotRedux-1/readme.md

 ## Contributors

-This project is maintained by members of the [dosebotredux organization](https://github.com/dosebotredux) on Github.
+This project is maintained by members of the [dosebotredux organization, and 00deadkey](https://github.com/dosebotredux, and https://DosebotRedux-Fork) on Github.

 ## Usage